Influenza immunisation is FREE for people who are most at risk

 Funded influenza immunisation criteria as set by PHARMAC:

 1. People 65 years of age and over; or

 2. People under 65 years of age who

-- a child aged 4 years and under who has been hospitalised for a respiratory illness, or has a history of significant respiratory illness
+3. Children aged 4 years or under who have been hospitalised for respiratory illness, including measles, or have a history of significant respiratory illness

 Ready to get immunised?
 Find a healthcare professional near you.